music influence explorer

 Sonic elements

-Melismatic runs and vocal gymnastics
+Melismatic vocal runs

 Gospel-influenced phrasing